ehsky/SF-automate-holidays-in-business-hours/README.md

   Description: Automate your creation of public holidays for over 100 countries in your salesforce org.
 This repo includes a template to scheduled Flow that will automatically create holidays under the current active "Organization business hour" config for your org.
   Author: https://www.linkedin.com/in/hansenerlend/
   -->

 ## OBS: Work in progress

 **This repo is work in progress.** \
 There is one issue that needs to be fixed first before the example flow can be used. \
 The example flow will create the holiday records and find the default Business hour config, but will not assosicate the holiday records with business hour config. \
 Check out the salesforce ide here https://ideas.salesforce.com/s/idea/a0B8W00000GddBHUAZ/expose-junction-between-business-hours-and-holidays

-A potential workarround could be to include a minified version of [apex-mdapi](https://github.com/financialforcedev/apex-mdapi) that can deploy the metadata type [BusinessHoursSettings](https://developer.salesforce.com/docs/atlas.en-us.236.0.api_meta.meta/api_meta/meta_businesshourssettings.htm).
+A potential workarround could be to include a minified version of [apex-mdapi](https://github.com/financialforcedev/apex-mdapi) that can deploy the metadata type [BusinessHoursSettings](https://developer.salesforce.com/docs/atlas.en-us.236.0.api_meta.meta/api_meta/meta_businesshourssettings.htm). \
+24.04.2022: Apex-mdapi have wrong Datatype in class MetadatService.BusinessHoursEntry.
+All DateTime should be Time.
+Will maybe file a bug to there repo.
+Some rubish test code is added in the script folder.
+Able to create xml file, but deployment fails with unkown error.

 # Automate public holidays in Salesforce